Daisekkei tokubetsu junmai usunigori namazake nagano

 Shipping calculated at checkout.

 Fizzy at first (open carefully, well chilled!) this usunigori-- a light nigori, in this case, just a bare haze-- from Daisekkei undergoes a really fun curve over the course of a week.
 As I've grown to expect from Daisekkei, notes of soft vanilla frosting, lemon meringue, sweet Summer corn pudding and Mexican wedding cookies round out a soft yet flavorsome profile.
 The palate begins on day one with lots of CO2 trapped in the bottle, giving it a zingy lemony edge and sharp mineral brightness, with deep bass notes of vanilla and meringue.
-After a few days, once the CO2 has fizzled out, you land on a profile with considerable richness and a longer than average finish, just a tiny bit of powdery texture from the rice particulate.
-A fine finish to our 2024 Natsuzake crew, bringing up the rear with a nostalgic profile that will ease gently into Fall.
+After a few days, once the CO2 has fizzled out, you land on a profile with considerable richness and a longer than average finish, just a tiny bit of powdery texture from the rice particulate.Ā

 ā€œI devote my life to making sake and always think about sake first.
 I personally control every aspect of the brewing to ensure the whole process runs happily.Ā Our brewing policy isĀ to do nothing special, but be honest and sincere.ā€